snick-a-doo/little-village/doc/programmers-guide.rst

  Programmer's Guide
 ====================

-Currently this is just the (incomplete) automatically generated source documentation.
+Currently this is just the automatically generated source documentation.

 LMC